 In FY20.
 DMH received a Garrett Lee Smith (GLS) Youth Suicide Prevention grant.
 The grant is funded by the Substance Abuse and Mental Health Services Administration (SAMHSA).
-The purpose of the grant is to support the state with implementing youth suicide prevention and early intervention strategies in schools, educational institutions, juvenile justice systems, substance use programs, mental health programs, foster care systems, and other child and youth-serving organizations.
-DMH has partnered with Mississippi State University (MSU) in providing postvention training's throughout the state.
-Postvention refers to activities which reduce risk and promote healing after a suicide death.
+The purpose of the grant is to support the state with implementing youth suicide prevention and early intervention strategies in schools, educational institutions. juvenile justice systems. substance use programs, mental health programs, foster care systems, and other child and youth-serving organizations.
+DMH has partnered with Mississippi State University (MSU) to provide The Alliance Project suicide prevention gatekeeper training as well as a postvention training to assist communities after a death by suicide.